dasoe/ofxUltralight/README.md

 ## About

+### Just started branch "gpu".
+It will not work for quite some time.
+Main branch (CPU) is working.

-With the release of the most inspiring [Ultralight 1.2](https://ultralig.ht/) some weeks ago, implementation of Ultralight in other Apps has become *much* easier.
+With the release of the most inspiring [Ultralight 1.2](https://ultralig.ht/), implementation of Ultralight in other Apps has become *much* easier.
 So I wrote this addon from scratch.
 This is only a beginning and at the moment mostly for my usecase:
 * Heavily layouted One-Page content, that can be changed easily without having to adjust my OF App
 * Simple GUI functionality (communication with the OF App, which has the power to do the advanced stuff)